-- (A) This chapter sets forth the procedural standards that which apply to all entities participating in cases before the commission. - (B) The commission may, upon its own application or upon a motion filed by a party, may or for good cause shown, waive any requirement of, standard, or rule set forth in this chapter for good cause shown, other than a requirement mandated by statute from which no waiver is permitted or prescribe different practices or procedures to be followed in a case.
+- (A) This chapter sets forth the procedural standards that apply to all entities participating in cases before the commission. - (B) The commission may, upon its own motion or upon a motion filed by a party, waive any requirement of this chapter for good cause shown, other than a requirement mandated by statute from which no waiver is permitted.